-home » psychology » medication & health insurance resources
+home » psychology » meds & health insurance resources

-Resources for Finding Health Insurance & Affordable Medications
+Resources for Finding Low-Cost Health Insurance & Lowest-Cost Medications

 Some of you may know of clients, relatives, or friends who are having difficulty finding health insurance or affording needed medications, perhaps using smaller doses or going without because their resources are needed for rent, etc.

-Below I've provided names, brief descriptions, and links to sites that can be helpful in locating free or affordable medications or health insurance.
+I've gathered names, brief descriptions, and links to sites that can be helpful in locating the lowest price for a particular medication -- available either online or at the pharmacies near where you live.

-This site is designed to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities.
+I created this site to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities.

 DestinationRX will search for the lowest online prices for specific medications.
 (They do this for pet prescriptions as well as for human prescriptions.)
 Here is how they describe what they do: "DestinationRx.com is the leading online comparison shopping destination focused exclusively on prescription drugs, health, wellness, and beauty products.
 We provide a free membership service to help you lower the cost of your prescription medications with our proprietary comparison shopping technology, drug consultation software and pharmacy savings card program.
 We also help you find the lowest prices for health, wellness, and beauty products.
 We are not an online pharmacy.
 We provide consumers with the necessary information and savings services to help them save money on their prescription and drug store item purchases."
 Here is the link to DestinatinRX.